KI7MT/wspr-analytics/README.md

 Each folder will contain a series of `README` files that explain the content, and where warranted , usage.
-Additionally, project documentation website can be used for more extensive and exhaustive explination of the project and its contents.
+Additionally, project documentation website can be used for more extensive and exhaustive explanation of the project and its contents.

 * [WSPR Analytics Docs][] - bookmark this location for future reference